-As a non-profit organization our fees are very reasonable and were established to ensure that everyone can afford a quality training experience.
+As a non-profit organization operating as a community league program, our fees are very reasonable and were established to ensure that everyone can afford a quality training experience.

 Monthly Family Rates: (persons residing in same household)